alexkisielewicz/Portfolio-Project-1/README.md

 ![Quote](docs/screenshot_quote.png)

 ## Youtube video
-Video section is full width iframe that contains YouTube video with relevant content.
-It links the user with business's YouTube channel and encourage him to interact longer with the content and build deeper interest in yoga and as a result - to get new customer.
+Video section presents full width iframe that contains YouTube video with relevant content.
+It links the user with business's YouTube channel and encourage him to interact longer with the content and build deeper interest in yoga and as a result - to become new customer.

 ![Youtube](docs/screenshot_youtube.png)

 ## "Sign-in" - booking form
 The booking form is a key point of a website where user is being led consequently to make interaction and join the business as a new customer.
 All form fields are marked as required and are validated.
-They form provides feedback in case the user input is incorrect.
+The form provides feedback in case the users input is incorrect.
 Date select field requires further script to prevent user from picking a date from the past.
-Upon successful completion of the form website provides user feedback by transfering him to thankyou.html page.
+Upon successful completion of the form website provides user a feedback by transfering him to thankyou.html page.

 ![Booking](docs/screenshoot_booking.png)

 ## Footer
 The classic footer is preceded by Google Map section that indicated precise location of Yoga Studio.
-Footer contains of three columns, that provides information accorgingly about address, contact and opening hours.
-The last column presents presents social media icons that encourage user to follow the business on different platforms.
-Bottom right corner contains an icons with "back to the top" link.
+The footer contains of three columns, that provides information accordingly about address, contact and opening hours.
+The last column presents social media icons that encourage user to follow the business on various platforms.
+In bottom right corner of a website is  located an icon with "back to top" link.

 ![Footer](docs/screenshot_footer.png)

 ## Thank you page
-TEXT PLACEHOLDER
+The page where user is transferred to upon successful completion of the booking form.
+User doesn't have to use browser "go back" button, the link to the main page is provided.

 ![Thankyou](docs/screenshoot_thankyou.png)

 ## HTTP 404 Page
-TEXT PLACEHOLDER
+An error page in case that user tries to open a website that cannot be found on the web server.
+User doesn't have to use browser "go back" button, the link to the main page is provided.

 ![404](docs/screenshot_404.png)